kunal-bhar/blog/_posts/2022-03-31-langwhich.md

 - The ML approach was also about 3x faster on processing speed.
 - Developed workflow that enables storing a trained model as a package on the Local Disk.

 `Deployment`: View this project on [GitHub](https://github.com/kunal-bhar/langwhich).
-To run locally, clone the repository and refer the commands below.
+To run locally, clone the repository in an enviornment (say, conda) and refer to the commands below.

 ## 📋 Abstract